Kennebunk 79 Exceptional

 What's it like Living in Kennebunk?

-Are you trying to ascertain if living in Kennebunk is the right fit for your lifestyle?
-To ensure a fulfilling experience before moving to any new city in Maine, you will probably want to make sure that you check all of the most important boxes.
+Are you trying to decide if living in Kennebunk is the right fit for your lifestyle?
+To ensure a good experience before relocating to any new city in Maine, you will probably want to make sure that you check all of the most important boxes.
 Several key factors deserve attention.
 For one, safety is paramount, ensuring that your new area is low in crime is key.
 Proximity to workplaces or schools minimizes commute times and fosters convenience.
 Access to essential amenities like parks, grocery stores, food, fitness, shops and healthcare facilities enhances daily life.
 Efficient public transportation options provide mobility and connectivity.
 The sense of community creates a welcoming and supportive environment.
 Lastly, the overall atmosphere, encompassing the vibe, aesthetics, and lifestyle offerings, contributes to a fulfilling living experience.
 Considering these elements helps identify the ideal neighborhood for your needs and preferences.
-Using the livability score which includes data from categories like amenities, crime, education, you can easily compare the best places to live in Kennebunk and also determine if there are any nearby cities that might be a better match for your lifestyle.
-You can also compare Kennebunk to Maine and the national average.
+The best areas in Kennebunk and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from crime, cost of living, commute, education, you will see a detailed breakdown of the most important information as well as comparisons to the Maine and national averages.

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Kennebunk market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-Kennebunk real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Kennebunk.
-The median home price for Kennebunk homes is $329,900, which is 87.4% higher than the Maine average.
-If we take a closer look at the affordability of homes in Kennebunk, we’ll see that the home price to income ratio is 4.1, which is 17.1% higher than the Maine average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Kennebunk is actually affordable.
+The median home price for Kennebunk homes is $607,117, which is 95.1% higher than the Maine average.
+If we take a closer look at the affordability of homes in Kennebunk, we’ll see that the home price to income ratio is 5, which is 22% higher than the Maine average.

 Best Places to Live in and Around Kennebunk